All art chics, or suspected, at least.

 Ecuador, 14 years old

 An aspiring pastry chef, she’s incredibly imaginative, tactile and artistic, engaging in things like clay sculpting and flower arranging.
-She’s got the gifts it takes to become great at pastry, but it won’t be easy, currently there are significant challenges arising, which we are navigating the best we can.
-It’s getting expensive and I’m a little stressed at the moment, but I believe in this girl and her dreams, and feel like ultimately this is just a bump in the road.
+She’s got the gifts it takes to become great at pastry, but it won’t be easy, currently there are significant challenges arising, which we are navigating the best we can, but I believe in this girl and her dreams- she’s going to be okay, this a bump in the road.

 Guatemala, 4 years old

-The sponsorship was such a slow burn the first few years, but wow, when it bloomed, it really bloomed!
-A few years in and I’ve gotten letters from everyone- the grandparents, dad, mom, Dylan himself, and often get photo’s that include Dylan, Sofia’s older brother, who I quietly consider a “bonus kid”, and try to include as much as I can.
-What a treat!
-Also, I’ve turned the family into book hounds, Muahahahahaha!!!!!
+The sponsorship was such a slow burn the first few years, very quiet, not a lot happening, but wow, when it bloomed, it really bloomed!
+A few years in and I’m being showered with super cool photos, gotten letters from everyone in the family, and often get photo’s that include the wider family or pics of the farm.
+Sofia’s older brother, Dylan, who I quietly consider a “bonus kid”, and try to include as much as I can, is dear to my heart, as well— What a treat!
+Also, I’ve turned the family into book hounds, >insert evil laughter here< Muahahahahaha!!!!!

 Sri Lanka, 9 years old

-She’s an incredibly gifted visual artist, and at the top of her class in school and her home life is stable & loving.
-Mom writes caring, thoughtful letters and we often discuss gardening- she has a beautiful garden, so we share this interest.
+She’s an incredibly gifted visual artist, at the top of her class in school and her home life is stable & loving.
+Mom writes caring, thoughtful letters and we often discuss philosophy & gardening- she has a beautiful garden, so we share these interests.
 I feel lucky to be this families sponsor, it is a privilege to be a part of their lives.
+Sayuni is one of my gentle sponsorships- yes, of course the family faces challenges, but it’s a soft landing, an escape.
+If you’ve ever work with multiple kids, I think you get it.

 India, 11 years old